 Many believe he was speaking about the Lavender Mafia, a homosexual collective that infested the church.
 The following video shows the pope getting the cold-shoulder treatment from a group of German cardinals and bishops (wolves?).
-A new report just out states that 5% of German clergy were involved in abuse.
+A 2018 report states that 5% of German clergy were involved in abuse.

 The problems of the Roman Catholic Church and clergy pederasty have been coming fast and furious in the last decade.
 There have been large legal settlements resulting from the infestation of the church by homosexual pederasts.

-Citing just one example among many, on May 31 of this year, the Archdiocese of St. Paul and Minneapolis agreed to pay victims of clergy sexual abuse a $210-million settlement.
+Citing just one example among many, on May 31, 2018, the Archdiocese of St. Paul and Minneapolis agreed to pay victims of clergy sexual abuse a $210-million settlement.
 By the time the settlement was issued, 91 priests who served in that archdiocese were accused of sexually abusing 450 victims.

-These events have in turn tarnished the reputations of the many righteous clergymen in the Roman Catholic Church.
+These events have tarnished the reputations of the many righteous clergymen in the Roman Catholic Church.

 Bella Dodd (1904-1969) ranks with Whittaker Chambers as a leading converted communist.
 She was a member of the party’s National Committee.
 In 1949, totally disillusioned with Communism and Cultural Marxism, she become a Catholic and told of her involvement in a plan contrived by Joseph Stalin to mass infest the church with amoral impostors and homosexuals.
 The scheme was not so much to attack Catholicism head on but to undermine its hierarchy.